Skip to main content

 What Document Is the Ultimate Proof?

-The ultimate proof that your wellness program is part of your is the synthesis of your lived experience with objective clinical data.
+The ultimate proof that your wellness program is part of your health plan is the synthesis of your lived experience with objective clinical data.
 It is a dossier comprising two key parts.
 The first is your own detailed account of symptoms and goals.

 The second is the set of laboratory results that quantifies the underlying hormonal and metabolic state.
 Together, these elements form a coherent and compelling case.
 They demonstrate that the protocol you are following is a targeted intervention designed to correct a documented physiological imbalance.